Child Support And Unmarried Parents In Illinois

 Which Unmarried Parent Gets To Declare The Child On Their Taxes ?

-There’s not a written law in Illinois about who gets to declare a child on their taxes after a divorce or parentage action but there is a long-standing consensus in Cook County’s domestic relations division that if you’re paying child support, you get to declare the child every other year on your taxes.
+There is a long-standing consensus in Cook County’s domestic relations division that if you’re paying child support, you get to declare the child every other year on your taxes.
 If you have two children, you each get to declare one child.

 Modifying Child Support For Unmarried Parents In Illinois